smithy-lang/smithy/docs/source/spec/core.rst

 A structure is defined using a :token:`structure_statement`.
 A structure statement is a map of structure :ref:`member` names to the shape targeted by the member.
-Any number of inline trait definitions can precede each member.
+Any number of inline traits can precede each member.

 The following example defines a structure with two members: